taichi-dev/taichi/docs/rfcs/20220410-rfc-process.md

 ## Other forms of documentation

 RFC is not the only documentation system.
-We do have other forms of documentation, including [the docsite](https://docs.taichi-lang.org/), technical blogs and design docs.
-Unlike RFCs, Tte design docs will be written in a retrospective way to cover existing system's design and implementation.
+We do have other forms of documentation, including [docsite](https://docs.taichi-lang.org/), technical blogs and design docs.
+Unlike RFCs, design docs will be written in a retrospective way to cover existing system's design and implementation.

 ## RFC ID